 Always display both the ENS name and the Ethereum address together : Do this after it has successfully been resolved and possibly add also a visual checksum following the suggestions in guideline 1.1.

-As mentioned before, user can set the Reverse Record to be anything they want, even a domain owned by another user or a completely random string.
-This is why, after retrieving the name written in the Reverse Record, a dApp developer should also check that it matches the forward resolution, which means the address that ENS domain name points to.
+As mentioned before, user can set the Reverse Record to be anything they want, even a name owned by another user or a completely random string.
+This is why, after retrieving the name written in the Reverse Record, a dApp developer should also check that it matches the forward resolution, which means the address that ENS name points to.
 If the two don't match, you MUST NOT show the human readable name and simply leave the plain Ethereum Address.
 If you don't, users may be able to impersonate other users in your dApp.
 The chapter on Reverse Resolution has code for you to do this check.

 The obvious choice is to use the user's ENS name as a username.
 You can do this by providing a mechanism for your users to register a name under your own subdomain, or by looking up the user's ENS name using reverse resolution.